tensorway/self_driving_car/README.md

 - drive_in_simulator.py -> the progam to use udacity self driving simulator to test strategies
 - actuation.py -> code to control stepper motors which control the steering wheel
 - start_gopro.py -> simple script to start receiving gopro frames over Wifi

+works in simulation but needs stronger motors for real world.